 I love science and anatomy.
 There is no part of the body and its physiology that I don’t find fascinating.
 In my training I’ve had the honor of examining over a dozen human cadavers.
-In my work with living humans I have had the privilege of researching and working with a wide variety of disorders—from many types of cancers to autoimmune and inflammatory conditions, obesity to eating disorders, from food allergies and sensitivities to arthritis.
-On a personal level, I was given several health opportunities of my own, namely several food sensitivities, prediabetes, and low thyroid.
+In my work with living humans I have had the privilege of researching and working with a wide variety of disorders—from many types of cancers to autoimmune and inflammatory conditions, eating disorders, food allergies and sensitivities, and arthritis.
+On a personal level, I was given several health opportunities of my own, namely several food sensitivities, reactive hypoglycemia, and hypothyroidism.
 Much of my early training and research came out of the need to manage these disorders for myself.
 The doctors of my youth were not helpful in that regard, so I became deeply motivated to find therapies and make lifestyle choices that would allow me to function optimally.

 I received my training from a variety of sources.
 My education began in a one year holistic health program at San Francisco State University in 1989.
-The next year I met and started training with a wonderful meditation teacher, Judith Lamblion.
+The next year I met and started training with a wonderful meditation teacher, Judith Lamb-lion.
 She teaches a form of meditation called Surat Shabd Yoga, which I still practice.
 It was through Judith that I also learned about Dr. Hew Len’s practice of Ho’oponopono, and Gary Craig’s E.F.T. training program.
 As my search for information and training continued, I completed an herbology intensive with Steven Horne, under the guidance of Dhyana Rose.
 This work inspired me to study naturopathy, which led to a five year program and certification in Traditional Naturopathy.
-In 2009 I decided to renew my anatomy, physiology, biology, microbiology, and chemistry knowledge by retaking these courses, with labs, at Southern California University and College of the Redwoods.
-Through these studies I became interested in allopathic medicine, which led to an accelerated program and certification as a Clinical Medical Assistant and a job in oncology.
+In 2009 I decided to renew my anatomy, physiology, biology, microbiology, and chemistry knowledge by retaking these courses at Southern California University and College of the Redwoods.
+Through these studies I became interested in allopathic medicine, which led to a certification as a Clinical Medical Assistant and a job in oncology.
 I received my Health Coaching Certification from Emory University in Atlanta, Georgia.

 In addition to formal education, I’ve researched thousands of nutritional studies, dietary theories, practical lifestyle techniques, innovative coaching methods, and emotional clearing and relaxation techniques.
 I have attended dozens of workshops, summits, and health conferences, in addition to my work with clients.